sthalles/sthalles.github.io/_posts/2019-11-26-keras-regularizer.markdown

 {% gist c186f3e98aa6913d7bfe2fafbe418976 %}

-*P.S. if you're confused with the nomeclature, the property is called losses, because the regularization penalties are added to the loss function during optimization.*
+*P.S. if you're confused with the nomenclature, the property is called losses, because the regularization penalties are added to the loss function during optimization.*

 As you can see, there is something weird going on. **The list is just empty, which means, there no regularization penalty applied to the convolutional kernels.**